 Staying Safe in a Crosswalk

 While the crosswalk is often seen as a safe zone; but distracted drivers and those under the influence of alcohol or drugs can make these designated crossing zones far less safe then they appear to be.
 For pedestrians, being aware of the traffic, looking both ways before crossing, even in the crosswalk and following all signs could help you stay safe on Hawaii’s roadways.
-For drivers, an increased awareness of crosswalks and pedestrians can help prevent a tragedy; avoiding distractions, including texting, eating and even other passengers is a must.
+For drivers, increased awareness of crosswalks and pedestrians can help prevent a tragedy; avoiding distractions, including texting, eating and even other passengers is a must.

 What to do if you have been injured in a crosswalk accident: